intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    to the addresses in the "To-Contact".
 If a liaison statement is a reply, this "Send to" address is the "Send Reply To" address provided by the other organisation in the original statement.
-   This supports processes where an organisation has a central contact address to receive statements and then distributes the statement using their own process to the approrpiate groups and persons internally.
+   This supports processes where an organisation has a central contact address to receive statements and then distributes the statement using their own process to the appropriate groups and persons internally.

 ## Purpose